hikeventures/hikeventures.github.io/_posts/best/2016-01-07-Best-places-to-visit-in-scandinavia-hiking-backpacking-packrafting.markdown

 ---

-## Overview of the best places to visit in Scandinavia for hiking and backpacking
+<h2 id="list">The best places to visit in Scandinavia for hiking and backpacking</h2>

 | Country | National Park / Area |
 |:----|:---:|